 Examples of Blue Ocean Industry

-Let us learn how organizations that have followed the path of Blue Ocean Strategy has undergone outstanding growth and profitability!
+Let us learn how organizations that have followed the path of Blue Ocean Strategy Meaning have undergone outstanding growth and profitability!

 It is a ridesharing service that enables customers to book their rides with the ease of swipes and taps.
-It also permits users to trace a driver’s progression towards the pickup point in real-time through the medium of a smartphone application called Uber App.
+It also permits users to trace a driver’s progression toward the pickup point in real time through the medium of a smartphone application called the Uber App.